exposr/exposrd/README.md

 exposr is a self-hosted tunnel server that allows you to securely expose devices and services behind NATs or firewalls to the Internet through public URLs.

-Exposr can for example be used for development and previews or for exposing services behind NAT/firewalls to the Internet without port-forwarding and risk of exposing your IP address.
+exposr can for example be used for development and previews or for exposing services behind NAT/firewalls to the Internet without port-forwarding and risk of exposing your IP address.

-exposr-server is the server component and is designed to run as a container, scales horizontally with persistance support through Redis.
+Why another "localhost reverse proxy"? exposr takes a slightly different approach than other servers of the same type. exposr is designed to run as a container with horizontal elastic scaling properties, and is well suited to run in container-orchestration systems like Kubernetes.

+## Features

+* Scales horizontally - more nodes can be added to increase capacity.
+* No configuration files! - All configuration can be done as environment variables or command line options.
+* Designed to run behind a load balancer (HTTP/TCP) (ex. nginx or HAProxy) - only one port required to be exposed.
+* Suitable to run in container-orchestration systems such as Kubernetes.
+* Client does not need root privileges and can establish tunnels as long as it can make outbound HTTP(s) connections.
+* Client can forward traffic to any host - not just localhost!
+* Tunnel configuration through restful APIs.
+* No passwords or e-mails - but still secure.
+An account number together with the tunnel identifier serves as credentials.

+What it does *not* do
+* Certificate provisioning.
+* DNS provisioning.

+This is on purpose as the server is designed to be stateless and to have elastic scaling properties.
+Meaning these are more suitable to handle in other parts of the deployment stack, for example at the load balancer.

 # Architecture
 exposr have three core concepts, transports, endpoints and ingress.